metricio/metricio-docs/content/dashboards/_index.md

 weight = 3
 +++

-You can add as many dashboards as you want.
-As long as they are inside the **src/dashboards** folder and have a **.jsx** extension then they will be made available on `http://localhost:3000/{dashboard-name-here}`.
+You can add as many dashboards as you want, as long as they are inside the **src/dashboards** folder.
+A dashboard must have a **.jsx** extension.
+All new dashboards will be available after a server restart: `http://localhost:3000/{dashboard-name-here}`.

 #### Example